Introduction

 Note: This tutorial used an EC2 instance in the

-Click on Create Policy
+Click on Create Policy to create the policy.

 Now that you have this policy, create a new role as we did in the previous step.
 In this case, apply the newly created policy to this new role instead of the three policies applied in the previous step.

-as the name for the role that uses this policy.
+This tutorial uses semaphore-instance-policy as the name for this policy and semaphore-instance-role as the name for the role that uses this policy.

 4. Attach Role to the EC2 Instance